TannerGilbert/Manim-Examples/README.md

 ## Creating graphs

 Manim also allows us to create and display graphs.
 For this you need to create a class that inherits from the GraphScene class.
-Furthermore, you need to specify a config dictionary that contains the most basic configures of the graph.
+Furthermore, you need to specify a config dictionary that contains the most basic configuration of the graph.

 The defaults look as follows: